AdobeDocs/certification.en/help/certifications/ac/ac-m-architect.md

 * Aware of best coding standard practice, Coding standards, PSR, SOLID principle
 * Set up and use [!DNL Adobe Commerce] Services Connector (and associated services)
 * Staging content management
-* Understanding [!DNL Adobe Commerce] defaults, when its' available and not available
+* Understanding [!DNL Adobe Commerce] defaults, when it is available and not available
 * Broad grasp of any related [!DNL Adobe Commerce] domain
 * Design project architecture
 * Optimize performance of [!DNL Adobe Commerce] default